angular/protractor/docs/style-guide.md

 ```

 **Why?**
+* You can run tests in parallel with sharding
+* The execution order is not guaranteed
-* You can run each single test in isolation
+* You can run suites in isolation
 * You can debug your tests (ddescribe/fdescribe/xdescribe/iit/fit/xit)

 ### Navigate to the page under test before each test